aminfdev/Social-Media-API/README.md

 ### API Endpoints

- * POST /api/auth/register: Register a new user.
+ * POST /api/auth/register: Register as a new user.
- * POST /api/auth/login: Log in a user and receive an authentication token.
+ * POST /api/auth/login: Log in as a user and receive an authentication token.
  * GET /api/users/:userId: Get a specific user's profile
  * GET /api/posts: Get a list of all posts.
  * GET /api/posts/:postId: Get details of a specific post.